mwvgroup/Photometric-Classification/docs/source/project_notes/literature.rst

 Literature Search
 =================

-Notes are provided for a small subset of papers relevant to this project as a quick reference sheet for the developers.
+Notes are provided for a small subset of papers relevant to this project.
+This page is intended as a quick reference sheet for the developers.

 Properties of 91bg-like SNe
 ---------------------------